jcyesc/linux-kernel-development-101/labs/kernel-intro/ch24-signals/modify_signal_handler/README.md

 ..
 ```

-After the console is loaded, if you type Ctrl-c in the user's space program, the
+After the module is loaded, if you type Ctrl-c in the user's space program, the
 program should finish.